hhthunderbird/lnmtgg/public/docs/tools/hash-generator/faq.md

 ## What is a hash function?

-A hash function is a mathematical function that:
-- Takes input data of any size
-- Produces a fixed-size output (hash)
+A hash function is a mathematical function that converts input data of any size into a fixed-size string of characters.
+The output is called a hash value or hash code.
-- Is deterministic (same input always produces same output)
-- Is one-way (cannot be reversed)
-- Has a low probability of collisions

-## What are the differences between the hash algorithms?
+## What hash algorithms are available?

-- MD5 (128-bit):
-  - Fastest but least secure
-  - 32 characters long
-  - Not recommended for security

-- SHA-1 (160-bit):
-  - Faster than SHA-256
-  - 40 characters long
-  - Not recommended for security
+The tool supports three secure hash algorithms:

-- SHA-256 (256-bit):
+- SHA-256 (256-bit output)
-  - More secure than MD5 and SHA-1
-  - 64 characters long
-  - Recommended for most uses
+- SHA-384 (384-bit output)

-- SHA-512 (512-bit):
+- SHA-512 (512-bit output)

-  - Most secure option
-  - 128 characters long
-  - Best for high-security applications
+## Why are there different hash algorithms?

+Different hash algorithms offer different levels of security and output sizes.
+SHA-512 provides the highest security but produces longer hashes, while SHA-256 is more commonly used for general purposes.

+## Is it possible to reverse a hash?

+No, hash functions are one-way functions.
+It's computationally infeasible to reverse a hash to get the original input.
+This is why they're used for password storage and data integrity verification.

 ## What is a collision?

 A collision occurs when two different inputs produce the same hash output.
-While theoretically possible, good hash functions make collisions extremely unlikely.
+Good hash functions make collisions extremely unlikely, but they're theoretically possible due to the fixed output size.

-## Why are MD5 and SHA-1 considered insecure?

-MD5 and SHA-1 are considered insecure because:
-1. Collisions have been found
-2. They are vulnerable to brute-force attacks
-3. They are too fast, making them susceptible to rainbow table attacks
-4. They don't provide sufficient security for modern applications
+## How secure are these hash algorithms?

+- SHA-256: Considered secure for most applications
+- SHA-384: More secure than SHA-256, with a larger output size
+- SHA-512: Provides the highest security among the available options

+## Can I use this for password hashing?

+While these algorithms can be used for password hashing, it's recommended to use specialized password hashing algorithms like bcrypt or Argon2, which include built-in salt and are designed to be slow to prevent brute-force attacks.

 ## What is a salt?

-A salt is random data added to the input before hashing to:
-- Make the same input produce different hashes
+A salt is random data that is added to the input before hashing.
+It helps prevent rainbow table attacks and makes the same password hash to different values.
-- Prevent rainbow table attacks
-- Increase security of stored passwords

 ## How do I verify a hash?

-To verify a hash:
+To verify a hash, you need to:
-1. Generate a hash of the original data
+1. Hash the input data using the same algorithm
-2. Compare it with the stored hash
+2. Compare the generated hash with the stored hash
-3. If they match, the data is unchanged
+3. If they match, the input data is verified

-## What is a rainbow table?

-A rainbow table is a precomputed table of hashes for common inputs.
-They are used to:
-- Quickly crack hashed passwords
-- Find collisions
-- Reverse hashes

-## When should I use each hash algorithm?

-- MD5: Only for non-security purposes like file deduplication
-- SHA-1: Legacy systems or non-security applications
-- SHA-256: General-purpose security applications
-- SHA-512: High-security applications or when future-proofing
+## Is there a limit to the input size?

+The tool can handle large amounts of text, but very large inputs might take longer to process.
+The hash output size remains constant regardless of input size.

-## How do I handle large files?
+## Can I hash files?

-For large files:
-1. Read the file in chunks
-2. Hash each chunk
-3. Combine the hashes
-4. Or use a streaming hash function
+This tool is designed for text input.
+For file hashing, you would need a different tool that can handle binary data.

-## What are the best practices for using hashes?
+## What are common use cases for hashing?

-1. Use strong algorithms (SHA-256 or SHA-512)
-2. Always use a salt for passwords
-3. Keep the original data secure
-4. Verify hashes using the same algorithm
-5. Consider using specialized password hashing algorithms
+- Password storage
+- File integrity verification
+- Digital signatures
+- Blockchain technology
+- Data deduplication
+- Checksums